Latest and Important Topics for NEET MCH Exams

 There are congenital abnormalities of the diaphragm that may also result in respiratory compromise.
 These include anterior parasternal diaphragmatic hernia into the space of Larrey, commonly referred to as Morgagni’s hernia, and eventration of the diaphragm.

 Topic 2: Non-neoplastic Polyps are

 - Peutz-Jeghers polyps

 It is typically located near the angularis incisura on the lesser curvature, close to the border between the antrum and the body of the stomach.
 Patients with type I gastric ulcers usually have normal or decreased acid secretion.

 Topic 4: Perforator flap

-This is a New subgroup of axial flap in which tissue are isolated on small perforating vessels that run from more major blood vessels to supply the surface.
+This is a new subgroup of the axial flap in which tissue is isolated on small perforating vessels that run from more major blood vessels to supply the surface.